Location

 • Community Partners

-We are fortunate to have established strong relationships with some outstanding community agencies that work hard to reduce barriers to accessing quality care for historically marginalized and underserved residents of Northwest Arkansas.
+We are fortunate to have established strong relationships with some outstanding community agencies that work hard to reduce barriers to accessing quality care for residents of Northwest Arkansas.
 Among these partners are:

-Community Clinic, a local Federally Qualified Health Center.
-Community Clinic has four stand-alone primary medical clinics, seven school-based health clinics, and two dental clinics across the Northwest Arkansas area.
-A majority of the clinic's patients speak a primary language other than English and most patients are at 200% or below the Federal Poverty Level.
+Community Clinic, a Federally Qualified Health Center.
+Community Clinic has numerous primary medical clinics, school-based health clinics, and dental clinics across the Northwest Arkansas area and surrounding regions.
+Many of the clinic's patients speak a primary language other than English and most patients are at 200% or below the Federal Poverty Level.
 In 2009, Community Clinic partnered with Dr. Bridges to bring behavioral health care to their primary care sites.
-Currently, the Clinical Psychology doctoral program places 1-3 clinical doctoral students at these sites for a year-long clerkship experience.
+Currently, the Clinical Psychology doctoral program places 1-2 students at these sites for a year-long clerkship experience.
 In addition, Dr. Bridges and members of the DREAM lab conduct program evaluation of behavioral health care services and primary patient clinical outcome research at Community Clinic.
-Dr. Bridges and her students have been developing specific treatment protocols to be used in brief interventions in primary care, including parent management training for externalizing problems in children, behavioral interventions for insomnia, group treatment for emotional awareness and distress tolerance, and active approaches for managing patients with moderate levels of suicidality.
+Dr. Bridges and her students have been developing specific treatment protocols to be used in brief interventions in primary care, including behavioral interventions for insomnia, brief interventions to address depression and traumatic stress, and active approaches for managing patients with moderate levels of suicidality.
+More recently, we have developed a brief assessment protocol to evaluate primary care patients for attention deficit/hyperactivity disorder (ADHD) and plan to expand primary care evaluations to include assessment for autism.

 Copyright Dr. Ana Bridges